 Morphology.
 The body is compressed and very deep.
 It is deepest at, or just in front of, the dorsal fin origin.
 A nuchal hump is often present.
 The predorsal profile is convex to slightly convex, with a notch at the head and the head straight.
 The caudal peduncle is compressed and moderately deep but narrow in relation to the deep anterior body.
 The snout is thick, very rounded and convex, and falls back posteriorly to the upper lip.
 The mouth is subterminal and slightly oblique and extends back to the nostril level.
 Lips are thin.
 The eye is large and lies in the anterior half of the head.
 The dorsal fin margin is straight to slightly concave.
 The dorsal fin origin is well posterior to the level of the pelvic fin origin.
 The depressed dorsal fin reaches back to the level of the anterior to mid-anal fin.
 The caudal fin is deeply forked with pointed to rounded lobes.
 The lower caudal fin lobe is longer than the upper lobe and is more rounded.
 The anal fin is emarginate anteriorly, then straight and may become slightly convex at the end.
-The anal fin almost reaches back to the base of the caudal fin origin.
-The pettoral fin is rounded and may, or may not, reach back to the anal fin origin.
+The anal fin almost reaches back to the base of the caudal fin because of its length.
+The pelvic fin is rounded and may, or may not, reach back to the anal fin origin.
+The pectoral fin is rounded and may, or may not, reach back to the pelvic fin origin.
 These last two fins are longer in males.